 When I started my new newsletter 100% Unfinished, I studied how the experts do it.

-One person who knows a lot about profitable newsletters is Terry Godier of Indie Mailer, a membership community for newsletter owners.
+One person who knows a lot about profitable newsletters is Terry Godier, the creator of several popular newsletters.

 In this interview, we cover:

 - Why every nonfiction writer should start a newsletter